LabSound/LabSound/README.md

 LabSound
 ========

-The WebAudio engine, factored out of WebKit.
+LabSound is the WebAudio implementation factored out of WebKit, with reimplementations of many copyleft / GPL files.

-My motivation for factoring it out is that the WebAudio engine is very well designed, and well exercised.
-It does everything I would want an audio engine to do.
-If you have a look at the specification <https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html>
-you can see that it is an audio processing graph with a lot of default nodes, multiple sends, and wide platform support.
-See also <http://docs.webplatform.org/wiki/apis/webaudio>

-WebKit was obtained from the unofficial github mirror at <https://github.com/WebKit/webkit>

-The WebKit distro is about 2Gb of stuff, the audio engine is about 32Mb including the impulse response wav files.

-I disconnected the audio engine from Javascript and from the browser infrastructure, and also replaced a few files with new implementations where those files had an LGLPL notice on them.

-I only made an OSX main because I'm not set up for building on other platforms.
-If anyone wants to modify the premake.lua file to support other platforms, please send a pull request!
+The motivation behind LabSound is that the [WebAudio specification](https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html) is a well-designed API for an audio engine.
+Coupled with a well executed implementation provided by WebKit contributors, LabSound is a powerful and extensible audio engine for C++.

+LabSound’s internals were disconnected from Javascript and the browser infrastructure.
+The cross-platform nature of WebKit means that LabSound enjoys wide platform support across OSX 10.6+, Windows 7+, and although presently untested, Linux and iOS.

+One of LabSound’s goals is to provide higher-level DSP and signal generation nodes for use with the engine.
+To this end, integrations with PureData (PD), SFXR, and the STK are either complete or in progress.

-The keyword LabSound marks any places the code was modified from the source distro.
+The keyword LabSound marks any places the code was modified from the original WebKit source.
+The engine has been slowly integrating newer C++11 features while trying to remain as compiler-portable as possible.

 Building on OSX using premake
 -----------------------------